 UP Fintech Holding Limited to Report Third Quarter 2022 Financial Results on November 23, 2022

-/EIN News/ -- SINGAPORE, Nov.
-14, 2022 (GLOBE NEWSWIRE) -- UP Fintech Holding Limited (“UP Fintech” or the “Company”) (NASDAQ: TIGR), a leading online brokerage firm focusing on global investors, today announced that it will report its financial results for the third quarter ended September 30, 2022, before the U.S. market opens on November 23, 2022.
+SINGAPORE, Nov.
+14, 2022 (GLOBE NEWSWIRE) -- UP Fintech Holding Limited ("UP Fintech" or the "Company") TIGR, a leading online brokerage firm focusing on global investors, today announced that it will report its financial results for the third quarter ended September 30, 2022, before the U.S. market opens on November 23, 2022.

 UP Fintech's management will hold an earnings conference call at 8:00 AM on November 23, 2022, U.S. Eastern Time (9:00 PM on November 23, 2022 Singapore/Hong Kong Time).